mpfr/httpd-plus/README.md

 ## How to uninstall

-As patching the source code will be undone automatically right after building and installing the `httpd-plus` daemon, the original version may be easily recovered by performing a de novo rebuild and reinstall.
+The unpatched version of httpd can easily be restored by performing a fresh rebuild and reinstall.

 ```
 $ cd /usr/src/usr.sbin/httpd